Building your own DeepRacer

 Overview of solution

-The community version of DeepRacer takes the original vehicle code that AWS open sourced in 2021 and re-packages it to run on a Raspberry Pi along the way updating both the operating system and software libraries to more recent versions.
-The GitHub repository (https://github.com/larsll/deepracer-pi/) lists all of the steps required to get racing at a high level, including all of the software steps, hardware required and 3D print files for mounting on a donor 1/18th scale RC car chassis.
+The community version of DeepRacer takes the original vehicle code that AWS open sourced in 2021 and re-packages it to run on a Raspberry Pi (RPi) along the way updating both the operating system and software libraries to more recent versions.
+The GitHub repository (https://github.com/aws-deepracer-community/deepracer-custom-car) lists all of the steps required to get racing at a high level, including all of the software steps, hardware required and 3D print files for mounting on a donor 1/18th scale RC car chassis.

 Walkthrough